Farming in Protected Landscapes

 The Defra-funded Farming in Protected Landscapes programme opened for applications in July 2021.
 This page, and associated links, lets you know what the programme can support and how it works, to encourage strong applications from the Tamar Valley National Landscape farming and land management community, and their partners.

-In January 2023, Defra announced an extension to Farming in Protected Landscapes to March 2025.
-This brings further funds to apply for, to make improvements to the natural environment, cultural heritage and public access on farmers’ and land managers’ land. £280,000 has been made available in the Tamar Valley until March 2024, with money still accessible for projects that can be completed by the end of March.
-Substantial support will be available from April 2024 – March 2025.
-Find out more here.
+In early 2025, Defra announced an extension to Farming in Protected Landscapes to March 2026.
+This additional funding provides further support towards improvements to the natural environment, cultural heritage and public access on farmers’ and land managers’ land.

-If you are a farmer or landowner in the Tamar Valley we would encourage you to make contact with us.
-Together we can explore what Farming in Protected Landscapes projects you might be able to apply for, as well as signposting you to other sources of funding for your projects, offer you other farm or land management advice and add you to our farm focused events programme.
+Please note, we are currently working with a strong ‘pipeline’ of projects for delivery by March 2026.
+If you are a farmer or landowner in the Tamar Valley we would still encourage you to contact us.
+Together we can explore what Farming in Protected Landscapes could offer you, as well as signposting you to other sources of funding for your projects, provide additional farm or land management advice and add you to our farm focused events programme.
+Find out more by clicking the links on this page.

 Applying and further information

-If you have any queries about Farming in Protected landscapes, or would prefer the application form in Word format, please email the our Farming in Protected Landscapes team below.
+If you have any queries about Farming in Protected landscapes please email the our Farming in Protected Landscapes team below.

 Please include the following details;